hyperledger-labs/splice/cluster/README.md

   which contain a key for `da-cn-data-exports@da-cn-devnet.iam.gserviceaccount.com`
 - read from the `da-cn-data-dumps` bucket in the `da-cn-devnet` project

+Note that you don't need to set any special environment variables when running these tests locally, as they will automatically use your local Google Cloud SDK credentials setup through direnv.

 ### Pruning Data Dumps

 Both of the buckets used for data dumps are setup to prune data automatically: